Learn about the web crawler that powers Ahrefs' Site Audit tool.

 Yes by default (website owners can request to disobey robots.txt on their sites)

 Yes by default (website owners can request to disobey crawl delay on their sites)

 Mozilla/5.0 (compatible; AhrefsSiteAudit/6.1; +http://ahrefs.com/robot/site-audit)

 Mozilla/5.0 (Linux; Android 13) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/108.0.5359.128 Mobile Safari/537.36 (compatible; AhrefsSiteAudit/6.1; +http://ahrefs.com/robot/site-audit)

-AhrefsSiteAudit is a Web Crawler that powers Ahrefs' Site Audit tool.
-This tool is used by Ahrefs' users to analyze websites in search for issues with technical SEO and on-page SEO.
+AhrefsSiteAudit is a web crawler that powers <a>Ahrefs' Site Audit tool</a>.
+Ahrefs users can use Site Audit to analyze websites and find both technical SEO and on-page SEO issues.

-This bot can crawl any website unless disallowed.
-To prevent any excessive load on a website server, crawling is limited to 1 request per 2 seconds by default.
-Website owners can crawl their sites at higher speeds and can allow AhrefsSiteAudit crawler to ignore robots.txt.
-To do that, they need to verify ownership in Site Audit tool.
+This bot can crawl any website unless disallowed, and prevents excessive load on website servers by limiting crawling to 1 request per 2 seconds by default.
+If you're a website owner, you can crawl your own sites at higher speeds and also allow AhrefsSiteAudit crawler to ignore robots.txt.
+To do that, you'll need to verify ownership in Site Audit tool.

 Does it respect robots.txt file?